vaspkit/1st_VASPKIT_CUP/README.md

 # 1st_VASPKIT_CUP
- Source codes of the 1st VASPKIT-PAPATERA CUP Awards
+Awarded Source Codes of the 1st VASPKIT-PAPATERA CUP of heterojunction building